 Lines are drawn

-A quarter of a million Britons have been diagnosed with myalgic encephalomyelitis (ME), the condition also known as chronic fatigue syndrome (CFS).
+A quarter of a million Britons are believed to have myalgic encephalomyelitis (ME), the condition that sometimes overlaps with chronic fatigue syndrome (CFS).
 ME/CFS is a severe debilitating illness that renders patients either temporarily or perennially immobile.
 Sufferers will have often led very active lives before being struck down.
 After onset, they are forced to give up work or education.
 Many patients become bedridden for decades.
 People with ME/CFS experience a full syndrome’s worth of symptoms, dominated by ‘crashes’ of extreme unrelievable tiredness (formally referred to as ‘post-exertional malaise’), along with muscle weakness, digestive problems, pain, and hypersensitivity to light or sound.

 The World Health Organisation classified ME/CFS as a neurological disease as far back as 1969.
 Since then, extensive research has shown that ME/CFS involves disruption of several bodily systems, including the nervous, immune, endocrine, cardiovascular, and gastrointestinal systems.
 Recent studies have revealed extensive cell-functioning impairment arising from irregularities in patients’ DNA.